aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ### Conclusion

 Great work!
-You learned how to incorporate `AWS::LanguageExtensions` in your CloudFormation template.
-Please feel free to leave us your feedback at our [Language Discussion GitHub repository](https://github.com/aws-cloudformation/cfn-language-discussion).
-We welcome your contributions to RFCs!
+You learned how to incorporate `AWS::LanguageExtensions` in your CloudFormation templates.
+Please feel free to provide feedback for RFCs in the [Language Discussion GitHub repository](https://github.com/aws-cloudformation/cfn-language-discussion).
+We welcome your contributions!